-What can I do to help put my child more at ease during this test?
+What can I do to help put my child more at ease during the ultrasound?

 - Your child may hold on to a favorite toy or blanket during the test for comfort.

-- You may stay close to your child throughout the entire test, holding hands and comforting while offering praise and reassurance.
+- You may stay close to your child throughout the entire test to provide comfort while offering praise and reassurance.

-- The test results will be given to your doctor.
+After the ultrasound your child can eat and drink normally.
+The results will be sent to your doctor.